emmajanedrews/base-template/_posts/2017-11-16-why-an-agent-is-a-homebuyers-best-friend.md

 In addition to off-market properties, we also have all the information you need about various neighborhoods and schools.
 We’ll be able to answer any of your questions faster than you can type them into Google.&nbsp;

-Buying a home on your own is one thing, but buying an FSBO (For Sale By Owner) on your own has even more potentially disastrous consequences.
+Buying a home on your own is one thing, but buying an FSBO (For Sale By Owner) home on your own has even more potentially disastrous consequences.
 There are pages and pages of disclosures that we use with FSBOs to protect our buyers. **Without that knowledge, things could go south quickly**.

 {% include pullquote.html %}